Field theory of monitored, interacting fermion dynamics with charge conservation: Physical implications of the field theory

 \section{Physical implications of the field theory}

-In this section, we investigate the phase diagram of the 1+1D charge-conserving monitored dynamics of interacting fermions using the unifying field theory defined by Eq.~\eqref{eq:ZFull}.
+In this section, we investigate the phase diagram of the 1+1D charge-conserving monitored dynamics of interacting fermions.
+We treat the unifying field theory Eq.~\eqref{eq:ZFull} as a Laudau-Ginzburg-type field theory, which allows us to discuss the global structure of the phase diagram, the universal characters of each phase, and the nature of the phase transitions based on both symmetry-centeric analysis and RG studies.
 In particular, we discuss how interactions enable new phases and transitions that do not exist in the non-interacting limit.